 1 to continue its technical studies and to make recommendations concerning technical and operational implementation, as necessary, for advanced solutions to meet the needs of public protection and disaster relief radiocommunication applications, taking into account the capabilities, evolution and any resulting transition requirements of the existing systems, particularly those of many developing countries, for national and international operations;

-2 to conduct further appropriate technical studies in support of possible additional identification of other frequency ranges to meet the particular needs of certain countries in Region 1 which have given their agreement, especially in order to meet the radiocommunication needs of public protection and disaster relief agencies.
+2 to review and, as appropriate, revise Recommendation ITU-R M.2015 and other relevant ITU-R Recommendations and Reports.

 Reasons: This approach preserves the harmonized PPDR frequency core ranges/bands within Resolution 646 while introducing greater flexibility by allowing new arrangements in these ranges/bands to be addressed through updates to Recommendation ITU-R M.2015 on PPDR frequency arrangements.
 Inclusion of common core frequency ranges in Resolution 646 will encourage the use of that spectrum for public safety, resulting in greater economies of scale and facilitated cross-border coordination and interoperability, which are beneficial to public protection and disaster relief operations.
 Moving the details of administration-specific implementations within the specified ranges in the resolution to a Recommendation will ease the revision process by no longer requiring WRC action to introduce revisions.